Body farm: George Mason University

+acre site interred the first body in a clandestine grave to assist in detecting unknown burials.

 Australia

-The Australian Facility for Taphonomic Experimental Research (AFTER) opened in 2016.
+The Australian Facility for Taphonomic Experimental Research (AFTER) was opened in 2016 by Shari Forbes.
 It is located near Yarramundi in the outskirts of Sydney, Australia, on a patch of land owned by the University of Technology, Sydney, and it is the first body farm outside the United States.
 It was established as research has demonstrated that differing environmental conditions mean that the findings of body farm analysis in the United States are frequently not relevant to Australia.
-A researcher with AFTER, Alyson Wilson, discovered while filming a 17 month decomposition that arms move more after death than expected.
-Her hypothesis to why this occurs is most likely due to the shrinking and contracting of the ligaments.
-The recent study has yet to be released to the public.
-A second Australian body farm has been proposed for central Queensland, which would be the first in the world to be in the tropics.
+Research published from AFTER showed using time-lapse imagery that post-mortem movement of arms is greatest during early stages of decomposition, whereas post-mortem movement of legs occurs more during advanced decomposition.

 Canada

-The Australian body farm was created by Shari Forbes.
-In 2018 she moved back to Canada where she became a Professor with funding for a Canadian version.
-The new "body farm" is at Bécancour.
-Its original name was the "Secure Site for Research in Thanatology", but it has been renamed as REST[ES], which means site for Recherche en Sciences Thanatologiques [Expérimentales et Sociales], or Research on Experimental and Social Thanatology.
+In 2018 the "Secure Site for Research in Thanatology" was established by Shari Forbes at Bécancour, Quebec, as part of the University of Quebec in Trois-Rivières.
+It has since been renamed Site de Recherche en Sciences Thanatologiques [Expérimentales et Sociales] (REST[ES]), or Site for Research on Experimental and Social Thanatology.
+The facility is the first of its kind to study the rate of natural human decomposition in the context of the colder, humid continental northern climate of Canada.

-India

-Roma Khan of India was reported in 2010 to be taking initial steps toward establishing a body farm in India along the lines of those in the U.S.

 United Kingdom

 Several universities in Britain have used animal remains to understand human taphonomy but there are currently no facilities that use human remains.
-Pigs are commonly studied but they are only useful in this field to a certain extent since they don't carry the same illnesses or obtain the same injuries as humans that affect cause of death or how the body decomposes.
+Pigs are commonly studied but they are useful in this field only to a certain extent since they don't carry the same illnesses or obtain the same injuries as humans that affect cause of death or how the body decomposes.
 Professor Sue Black has argued that human body farms are unnecessary as they frequently use old people's bodies which are not as representative of the average murder victim and animal bodies are just as good.
 The UK can use the research provided by the facilities in other parts of the world, their climate is different from that in the US and bodies decay differently in differing environments and weather and with different flora and fauna that contribute to decomposition.